Welcome to Experience OpenShift Virtualization!

 • OpenShift Virtualization is SVVP certified with Microsoft for Windows guest support per the same rules that apply to Red Hat’s other KVM virtualization offerings.

-• OpenShift Virtualization allows OpenShift to deploy, manage, and connect virtual machines to an OpenShift cluster.
+• OpenShift Virtualization allows OpenShift to deploy, manage, and connect virtual machines to resources in an OpenShift cluster.
 This includes the ability to connect to and manage those VMs using Kubernetes-native methods and take advantage of OpenShift features like Pipelines, GitOps, Service Mesh, and more.

 Why switch from a traditional VM platform?